Progressive Faith, Beloved Community

 This group gathers for conversation and fellowship once a month on a Thursday evening at a local brewery or restaurant.
 A short reading is often selected for discussion (see below), but we mostly enjoy spending time with one another.
 Contact Pastor Marc for more information: marc.boswell@scabc.org.

-Click Here for the Sept.
-Reading
+Click Here for the First Reading | Click Here for the Second Reading

 Community Meals